Ong King Art Center 8pm - 11pm

 How: Show up!
 (And pay a $5 cover so we can keep the lights on)

 Everyone welcome... even if you've never danced a Balboa basic in your life!
 There will NOT be any formal instruction, but people will be on-hand to provide feedback or assistance if requested.
-Kind of like office hours.
+For more information, contact Deb here or at 808-780-4641.

 Swing every Thursday night with the Hawaii Jitterbugs!
 8-11pm, $5 cover, FREE beginner lesson included 8-8:30pm.